gomezportillo/Gymkhana_Computer_Networks_II/README.md

 ***

 This proyect has been uploaded for educational purposes.
-If you are amiming to try this program, you ought to be connected to the UCLM VPN.
+Should you try to execute this program, you ought to be connected to the UCLM VPN.

 Usage: *sudo python3 gymkhana.py*